 Our regenerative sports injury treatment accommodates both of these goals as it allows your body to heal itself during a quick and easy recovery process.
 By using your own stem cells and blood platelets, injected at the site of injury, your body rebuilds its own tissues.
-After the procedure, you’ll limit strenuous activity for 4-6 weeks but will have no restrictions on your daily routine.
-After that time period, you can start to increase your desired level of activity.

 There has been much documentation demonstrating regenerative treatment’s potential to help patients with sports injuries.
 To learn more, click on the links below:

 1. ACL Injuries and Regenerative Cell Therapy This review aims to focus on the current knowledge on the mechanisms of ACL healing, the nature and potential of ligament derived stem/progenitor cells as well as on the potential and the limitations of using mesenchymal stem cells (MSCs) for treating injured ACL.
 (Arch Orthop Trauma Surg.
 2014)